Sunday, January 25, 2015

-I don't know about you, but I can not find a more boring All-star game than the NFL Pro Bowl that will be played this Sunday.
+I don't know about you, but I could not find a more boring All-star game than the NFL Pro Bowl that will be played tonight (8 PM EST ESPN Television).
 Out of all the major sports, this has to be the worst and most uninteresting.

 Second of all, half the guys don't even want to be there.
 The other half that actually go usually half ass it.

-What the NHL has done is pick two captains and they choose up sides for their All-star game.
+What the NHL has done for a few years now is pick two captains and they choose up sides for their All-star game.
 No East - West matchup.
 No AFC-NFC matchup.
 No US vs. the World format.
 Just like when the guys were kids when they would play out on the frozen pond.
 They brought the fun back to the game.